What is Founders Stock?

 - Assume that a firm has two early founders, each of whom takes 2,500 shares.
 Since the company has 5,000 outstanding shares, each founder receives half.

 - If the firm hires four employees in the first year, then each one of them would receive about 250 shares.
 This brings the sum of the outstanding shares to 6,000.

 - Suppose the company hires 20 more workers in the second year.
 Each of them is issued 50 shares.
 The reason why they get fewer shares is that they are not incurring as much risk in going to work for the company, as compared to the individuals who came on board earlier.
 These employees each get 50 shares since every layer is receiving 1,000 shares to split amongst themselves.

 - Once the firm reaches its sixth layer, it will have issued 10,000 shares.
 The early founders will own 25% of the stock, with the remaining shares allocated equally among the layers.

 Company owners don’t always need to adhere to the above formula when allocating founders stock.
 However, the main idea is that stripes of seniority or hierarchy be set up first so that those who risked the most receive the greatest share.

 Founders stock refers to the shares issued to the originators of a company.
-Often, the stock does not receive any returns up to the point the dividend is payable to the common stockholders.
+Often, the stock does not receive any returns up to the point that a dividend is payable to the common stockholders.
 Founders stock comes with a vesting schedule, which determines when the shares are exercisable.
 A vesting schedule is vital because it helps protect founders from the free rider problem if one of them decides to leave.
 It also protects the founders’ equity when other investors come into the equation.

-CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
-To keep learning and advancing your career, the following resources will be helpful:
+Thank you for reading CFI’s guide to Founders Stock.
+To keep learning and advancing your career, the following CFI resources will be helpful: